gbdev/gb-asm-tutorial/src/part1/memory.md

 # Memory

-:::tip:🎉
+:::tip Congrats!

-Congrats, you have just finished the hardest lessons of the tutorial!
+You have just finished the hardest lessons of the tutorial!
 Since you have the basics, from now on, we'll be looking at more and more concrete code.

 :::